abdur-im/data-analysis-projects/Covid_Mitigation_Measures/README.md

 ### Data Credibility:

-For ensure the credibility of the data, the file `WHO-COVID-19-global-data.csv`, found [here](https://covid19.who.int/data) was utilized.
+To ensure the credibility of the data, the file `WHO-COVID-19-global-data.csv`, found [here](https://covid19.who.int/data) was utilized.

 ## Methodology

 ### SQL Preprocessing:
 Data cleaning and preprocessing were carried out using SQL.
+The specific details of how the data was cleaned and preprocessed can be found in the file [sql_processes.md](https://github.com/abdur-im/data-analysis-projects/blob/main/Covid_Mitigation_Measures/sql_processes.md).

 ### Python Analysis: